wessama/react-laravel-products/README.md

 React/Laravel application to display products and update front-end fields in real-time using Pusher.

+Based on the Chirper app from the official [Laravel Bootcamp](https://bootcamp.laravel.com/introduction).

+You'll also need a Pusher account.
+Update `.env` with your credentials.

 - `cp .env.example .env`
 - `composer install`
 - `php artisan key:generate`